 Find Out Which Vegetables are Perennial

 There are several vegetables that are perennial.
 Perennial means that the plant dies back to the ground each fall and grows again in the spring.
-Therefore, these plants will be those that you don’t need to purchase every year, saving yourself money and time.
+These plants will be those that you don’t need to purchase every year, saving you money and time.

-Artichokes, wild leeks, and certain onions are also perennial vegetables that add flavor to any table.
+Artichokes, wild leeks, and some onions are also perennial vegetables that add flavor to any table.

 Kale, with its beautiful deep green hue, is often grown as an annual but is actually a perennial vegetable.

 It makes no sense to grow a large section of asparagus if you can’t stand the taste of it.
 No matter how beautiful rhubarb may look when growing, there is no point in incorporating it if you will not use it later.
 Choose perennial vegetables that you enjoy consuming.